oehrlis/oci-sec-ws/lab/ex02/2x03-Exercise.md

 #### Edit Visibility

-Edit created bucket by click on the three dots on bucket line -> Edit Visibility.
+Edit created bucket from above by click on the three dots on bucket line -> Edit Visibility.
+Change it to public.

 ![>> step_8](../../images/screenshot-cloud-guard-auto-resolve_8.jpg)